Case Study

 Usability Testing and Personas

 Focus groups were conducted on 7 people who fell into one of the following three categories.
+Feedback was given by 4 metabolic physicians, 2 general physicians, and a family member of an individual with a rare genetic disease.

 Patient/ Family